Datnewlevel/Pi5_object_detection_with_coral/README.md

     └── ...
 ```

-A general rule of thumb is to use 80% of images for training and 20% for validation.

 ---

-## Step 6: Train the Model on Google Colab
+## Step 7: Train the Model on Google Colab

 Compress the dataset folder: